muceres/muceres/README.md

 <br />

 - I'm a Software Engineer remotely working at [Trusk](https://trusk.com/fr/).
-I'm fond of Javascript/Node JS.
-- In my work, I give a lot of importance to practices like functional programming, unit tests and documentation.
+- I mostly use Javascript/Node JS and I give a lot of importance to practices like functional programming, unit tests and documentation.
 - In my spare time, I enjoy traveling, hiking, martial arts, swimming, cooking, continuous learning  and reading.
 &nbsp;